 This digital camera has a quick, accurate autofocusing system.
-The the monitor focus signal and viewfinder indicator lamp indicates the focus status.
+The green indicator lamp next to the viewfinder indicates the focus status.
 The shutter can be released regardless if the camera can focus on the subject or not.

-Focus confirmed - the monitor focus signal and viewfinder indicator lamp glow.
+Focus confirmed - the green indicator lamp glows.
 Focus is locked.

-Cannot focus - the focus signal and indicator lamp blink.
+Cannot focus - the green indicator lamp blinks.